bioThai/Deduper-bioThai/part3/README.md

 ## Reference Based PCR Duplicate Removal Tool

-The deduplicator script in this repository takes in SAM files of single-end RNA-seq reads and a text file of unique molecular identifiers (UMIs) to be used as a reference.
+The deduplicator (deduper) Python script in this repository takes in SAM files of single-end RNA-seq reads and a text file of unique molecular identifiers (UMIs) to be used as a reference.
+The deduper script outputs summary statistics about the output deduped SAM file, such as:
+- Number of header lines
+- Number of reads with UMI errors (eg, UMIs not matching the ones in the given UMI file)
+- Number of duplicate reads removed
+- Number of unique reads (total)
+- Number of unique reads (by chromosome/contig)

 Additional features currently under construction:
 - Paired-end functionality